 There are also many other alternative routes you can take if you want to gain experience and don’t want to go for apprentice work.
 Apprentice jobs don’t always have the best pay and you might not always get to do what you really like.

 However, the experience is really not something you can get around in this business and most contractors won’t work with people unless they have a minimum of experience.

 One way you could get experience is by being a volunteer.
-Volunteering on a construction site is a great way to get some notches behind your belt and give back at the same time.
+Volunteering at a construction site is a great way to get some notches behind your belt and give back at the same time.

-Construction skills are in high demand around the globe and with a solid formation, there aren’t many places where your expertise won’t be valuable.
+Construction skills are in high demand around the globe and with a solid formation, there aren’t many places where your expertise won’t be valued.

 Places like Australia, for instance, are begging for tradespeople to fill positions.
 The country is building at neck-breaking speeds and needs more skilled construction workers than ever.
 The pay is very good as well.
 So, if you think that would be an option, you could serve some time in your home country and consider a job abroad after getting some significant experience.

 The construction sector is a very vibrant scene and great for people who aren’t afraid to get their hands dirty and have a genuine love for building.
 If you think that’s the field for you, then, consider all the options available and choose the path that suits you the best.